Kodajak/SPM_G4T2/README.md

 10. From here, navigate through the pages and the fucntions.

 # Build and Test
-TODO: Describe and show how to build your code and run the tests.
-Building codes:
 The way we made our project work is split into a few different languages and framework:
 1. HTML
 2. VueJS